Constitution of Louisiana: Part I. State and City Civil Service

 Provides for the creation of the State and various city civil service commissions (excluding the State Police Service, covered under Part IV, and paid firefighters and police in certain instances (mainly covered under Part II).

 Part II.
 Fire and Police Civil Service

 Provides for the creation of classified fire and police civil service systems in certain larger municipalities and in parishes.

 Part III.
 Other Provisions

 Miscellaneous provisions dealing with removal of public officials and teachers' retirement systems, among others.

 Part IV.
 State Police Service

 Provides for the creation of the classified State Police civil service system.

 Article XI.
 Elections

 Provides that the secret ballot shall be used in all elections, prohibits the use of public funds to urge passage for or against any candidate or proposition, and provides for the Registrar of voters for each parish.

 Article XII.
 General Provisions

 Contains miscellaneous provisions such as the state capital (Baton Rouge), creation of a state lottery, and prohibition of same-sex unions.
+This was ruled unconstitutional by the U.S. Supreme Court in 2015 with Obergefell v.
+Hodges.
+The U.S. Fifth Circuit Court of Appeals reversed its ruling in Robicheaux v.
+Caldwell and there have been unsuccessful attempts to call a limited constitutional convention in an attempt to remove the wording.
+There is no actual "limited constitutional amendment convention" in Louisiana.
+If approved the committee has no hamstrings on what can be attempted to be changed.
+As of now the law, as written, is considered a trigger law.
+There is presently no mention of the changing of same-sex union wording in the upcoming March 29, 2025, statewide constitutional referendum election.